How to Build a Brand in eCommerce With 8 Steps

 • Investigate competitors and analyze their customers.

-• To comprehend the demands, interests, pain points, and behaviour patterns of your clients, do user research, interviews, and surveys.
+• To comprehend your clients’ demands, interests, pain points, and behavior patterns, do user research, interviews, and surveys.

 • Create a customer persona based on the common characteristics discovered during the research process once you’ve gathered enough information.